CyberCoyotes/CyberCoyotesHandbook/Fundamentals/Command and Declarative Programming.md

 # COMMAND BASED
 ##
-There are two approaches to making an FRC robot: **Imperative**, and **Command-Based**, of which we use the latter.
+There are two approaches to making an FRC robot: **iterative**, and **Command-Based**, of which we use the latter.
 <br/>

-# Imperative
+# iterative
-Imperative is like designing a linear list of orders for the robot to follow.
+iterative is like designing a linear list of orders for the robot to follow.
-It's hard to properly communicate the differences between the two philopsophies in a tl;dr format, but the cliff notes are that Imperative is what most inexperienced people would default to.
-While it's easier in the very short term, the drawbacks are too large to be viable; added maintenience, dependency, and ambiguity in control flow are all reasons to avoid imperative.
+It's hard to properly communicate the differences between the two philopsophies in a tl;dr format, but the cliff notes are that iterative is what most inexperienced people would default to.
+While it's easier in the very short term, the drawbacks are too large to be viable; added maintenience, dependency, and ambiguity in control flow are all reasons to avoid iterative.

 # Command Based (and declarative)